Ostter/3xmoneybot/README.md

 Bot Telegram returns the current exchange rate to the RUB.

 # install
-add misc.py file with dict tokens
+add misc.py file to the program folder with dict tokens
 ***
 tokens = {
     'telegram': '...telegram token...',